Chapter 14: Waves

 He goes under one more time.

 The sixth man stands on a porch.
 The air is iron cold and the lake is visible through birch trees and the property behind him is a lodge — large, well-maintained, the aesthetic of money that knows how to be appropriate.
 The man wears a fleece jacket and his hair is silver and his posture is the posture of ownership.
-Not anxiety.
-Not caution.
-Ownership.
 He looks out at the lake the way Hank looks at a finished project — the satisfaction of a structure that functions exactly as designed.

 A van pulls into the drive.
 The man watches it approach.
 His face is calm.
 His hand goes to the porch railing and his grip is light, proprietary, the grip of a man holding something that belongs to him.
+His other hand adjusts the collar of his fleece — a small, preening motion, the gesture of a man who wants to look right when the delivery arrives.

 Garrett Steen.